This is my complete guide to running a Boston Marathon qualifying time in 2021.

 Here is how it works:

 So yes, you can register without running a qualifying time.

-In fact, 20% of the Boston Marathon bibs are held each year for Boston Marathon charity runners that did not run a qualifying time.
+20% of the Boston Marathon bibs are held each year for Boston Marathon charity runners that did not run a qualifying time.

 How much money do you need to raise to run the Boston Marathon?